What are the common survey mistakes to avoid?

 Inadequate response options

 Make sure that the response options cover the needs of the target group of respondents.
 It can be very frustrating to be forced to select and not have a relevant choice.
+Using a Don’t Know response option is one way to avoid this.

 Use too many different rating scales